 I once read that if you do something 10,000 times – you are an expert.
-So with 15+ years successfully helping make matches between companies and candidates, I am well on my way to becoming an expert!
+So with 25+ years of successfully helping make matches between companies and candidates, Artisan Creative is well on its way to becoming an expert!

-I have to admit that the favorite part of my job is preparing people for their interviews.
+One of the favorite parts of the job is preparing people for their interviews.
 Since not everyone has had the opportunity to work with a recruitment professional, I thought it would be valuable to share some keys pointers I’ve learned over the years.CONGRATULATIONS!
 You got the interview….now what?

 Do some research!

 I am often surprised to hear stories of how candidates have shown up unprepared…Regardless of the position, everyone must do the research!

 Here is what I suggest:

 - Read the company’s website!
 You need insight into their culture and values, this is the best place to get it.
 Pay attention to the ABOUT US section.
 Do they have a Twitter or Facebook fan page?
 Make sure you know how they do what they do and where they are in the marketplace.

 - Research the people that you are meeting with.
 You are not stalking them – just simply finding out more about them!
 Maybe there is a common background or interest that you share and can feel comfortable about bringing up.
 Use common sense though – don’t bring up anything that could be sensitive or too personal!
 The most effective tools I use include LinkedIn, Facebook, Google, and Bing.

 - Check out the company’s location.
 I like to use Google Maps.
 See what companies, businesses, and other venues are nearby.
 Get a sense of their surroundings – as it could help you figure out what life working with the company might be like.